Rafał Gan-Ganowicz: Western Europe and 'The Polish Guard'

 After arriving in Berlin, Gan-Ganowicz wandered around until he could find the western sector.
 He eventually turned himself over to the American authorities and he was granted political asylum due to his activities in Poland.
-Like many Polish refugees in the west, he joined The Polish Guard.
+Like many Polish refugees in the west, he joined the Polish Guard.
 This was a unit of the U.S. Army that was developed in cooperation with the Polish Government-in-exile for the purpose of guard, technical, and transport duties.
 He trained as a paratrooper and received the rank of Second Lieutenant, being given his beret by General Władysław Anders.

-Being displeased with being stationed in Germany, due to his dislike of Germany for the invasion of Poland, he applied to be stationed in France instead.
+Displeased with being stationed in Germany, due to his dislike of Germany for the invasion of Poland, he applied to be stationed in France instead.
 He had hoped that the unit would act as a commando group used in a NATO invasion of Eastern Europe in the early days of the Cold War, being dropped behind enemy lines in Poland.
 He was disappointed that this never happened and he spent most of his time in the unit on guard and patrol duties.
 After his time in the Polish Guard, he found a job as a teacher in a school for Polish refugees in Paris.

 Mercenary activities

-While living in Paris, Rafał was motivated by his status as a political refugee, and not an economic one, to use his time in the west not to build a new life for himself, but to fight against communism.
+While living in Paris, Rafał was motivated by his status as a political refugee to use his time in the west not to build a new life for himself, but to fight against communism.
+In his book, Ganowicz describes job offers he received from Cuban authorities, who tried to attract him by describing enormous wealth gathered by Ernesto Guevara while fighting as a mercenary in Bolivia.

 The Congo

 In the 1960s, he had first started hearing news reports about the ongoing Congo Crisis.
-The new Prime Minister, Moïse Tshombe, had come to power after being in exile in Spain, and was now fighting against the Simba rebels, a Marxist/Nationalist group that was being supported by the Soviet Union, China, and Cuba.
+The unrecognized Katanga separatist leader Moïse Tshombe, who in 1961 had killed Congolese independence leader Patrice Lumumba with help from the Central Intelligence Agency, had in 1963 come to power as Prime Minister of the Congo after being in exile in Spain, and was now fighting against the Simba rebels, a nationalist and anti-imperialist group that was being supported by the Soviet Union, China, and Cuba.
 The rebellion became a key battle in the Cold War, and Tshombe called on western nations to assist him in the war, as well as European mercenaries to help his army.
 Rafał soon travelled to the Congo Embassy in Brussels and volunteered to fight, motivated by his strong anti-communist beliefs.
+In the Congo, Rafał commanded a battalion that consisted of 12 officers/Non-commissioned officers and 800 Katangese.
+He recalled that some of the rebels had been given drugs by sorcerers, and thus would not surrender or retreat, but were easier to defeat due to being dazed.
+At one point, his men captured a sorcerer who was carrying Soviet documents.